peeyushsrj/social-network-ds/README.md

 # network-s

-A Network of people, with Efficient Design
+A Network of people, with Efficient Design.